Benefits of yoga for women

 Pin it for later!

-Yoga can mean even more fun in the bedroom!
-A study conducted in India focused on 40 healthy and sexually active women.
+A study conducted in India focused on 40 healthy and sexually active females.[3]

 In fact they showed improvement in all six sexual functioning areas, including desire, lubrication, and orgasm.

-Though the sample size was small, the results were overwhelmingly positive, particularly for women aged over 45
+Though the sample size was small, the results were overwhelmingly positive, particularly for those aged over 45.

-An article published in the International Journal of Women’s Health and Reproduction Sciences highlights how powerful yoga can be for PMS.
+An article published in the International Journal of Women’s Health and Reproduction Sciences highlights how powerful it can be for PMS.

-Researchers focused on the emotional, behavioral and physical symptoms associated with premenstrual syndrome.
+Researchers focused on the emotional, behavioral and physical symptoms associated with the condition.

-Improvements were seen in all three areas, with the study concluding that yoga should be recommended as a treatment option for those struggling with PMS.
+Improvements were seen in all three areas, with the study concluding that it should be recommended as a treatment option for those struggling with PMS.[4]

-Studies have also focused on how yoga could help menopausal women cope with hot flashes.
+Studies have focused on how yogic exercises could support menopausal women cope with hot flashes.[5]

-54 perimenopausal and postmenopausal women made up the sample group, with each experiencing at least four hot flashes a day.
+54 perimenopausal and postmenopausal participants made up the sample group, with each experiencing at least four hot flashes a day.

-Closer investigation in to all the research surrounding yoga for menopausal symptoms was conducted in Germany in 2012.
+A closer investigation into all the research surrounding the practice for menopausal symptoms was conducted in Germany in 2012.[6]

-They wanted to understand whether the practice could help with the psychological symptoms of the condition.
+They wanted to understand whether it could help with the psychological impacts of the condition.

 Overall results showed improvements and researchers felt it should be recommended as a treatment option.

-Breast cancer charities recommend yoga as a therapy for those living with the disease, to help improve overall quality of life.
+Breast cancer charities recommend the mind and body practice as a therapy for those living with the disease, to improve overall quality of life.[7]

-A review of all the findings surrounding the impact of yoga on breast cancer symptoms was carried out in 2012.
+A review of all the findings surrounding the impact on breast cancer symptoms was carried out in 2012.[8]

 Twelve studies were reviewed, with a combined sample size of 742 participants, both patients and survivors.

-Short term improvements were seen in patients following yoga practice, helping to reduce levels of stress and anxiety.
+Short term improvements were seen in patients, helping to reduce levels of stress and anxiety.

-The number of women suffering from gestational diabetes is increasing around the world.
+The number of people suffering from gestational diabetes is increasing around the world.

-A study in to the condition in 2015 looked at how gentle exercise could help both mother and child.
+A study into the condition in 2015 looked at how gentle exercise could benefit both mother and child.[9]

 It concluded that low intensity exercise such as yoga can have a number of advantages for both general health and birth outcomes.